Denis Noble: Awards and honours

 He has honorary doctorates from the University of Sheffield (2004), the Université de Bordeaux (2005) and the University of Warwick (2008).

 He is an Honorary Foreign Member of the Académie Royale de Médecine de Belgique (1993), of the Istituto Lombardo Accademia di Scienze e Lettere, and received the Pavlov Medal of the Russian Academy of Sciences (2004).
 In 2022 he was elected Foreign Member of the Russian Academy of Sciences and was also awarded the Lomonosov Gold Medal.

 Personal life

-He was born in London in 1936 to working-class tailors, George and Ethel Noble.
-As a teenager, he was trained as a Magician by a stage performer, Tommy Dee, who may have been a model for the famous TV magician, Tommy Cooper.
+Noble was born in London in 1936 to working-class tailors, George and Ethel Noble.